rpy2/rpy2/doc/source/introduction.rst

 in python during interactive sessions, is used very frequently by R programmmers.
 This help system is accessible from R function, therefore accessible from rpy2.

-Help on a topic within a given packages, or currently loaded packages
+Help on a topic within a given package, or currently loaded packages
 ---------------------------------------------------------------------

 >>> from rpy2.robjects.packages import importr